patonlab/pyQRC/README.md

 *	The `--name` option is appended to the existing filename to create the new input file(s).
 This defaults to 'QRC'.
 *	The `-v` option requests verbose output to be printed.
 *	The `--auto` option will only process files with an imaginary frequency.
 Given any number of files it will ignore those that have no imaginary frequencies.
+* The `-f` or `--freq` option allows you to request motion along a particular frequency (in cm-1).
+* The `--freqnum` option allows you to request motion along a particular frequency (by number from the lowest).

 ## Example 1

 ```python
 python -m pyqrc acetaldehyde.log --nproc 4 --mem 8GB
 ```

 This initial optimization inadvertently produced a transition structure.
 The code displaces along the normal mode and creates a new input file.
 A subsequent optimization then fixes the problem since the imaginary frequency disappears.
+Note that by default this displacement occurs along all imaginary modes - if there is more than one imaginary frequency, and displacement is only desired along one of these (e.g. the lowest) then the use of `--freqnum 1` is necessary.

 ## Example 2